• Skip to primary navigation

 • Contact Science Sparks

-Home » Early Years Science » Autumn Estimating Jars
+Home » Early Years Science » Easy Autumn Estimating Jars

-I LOVE Autumn and my 5 year old loves going exploring and numbers, so today we combined all three to make a fun estimating activity, using estimating jars.
+I love autumn, and my 5-year-old loves exploring and numbers, so today, we combined all three to make a fun estimating activity using estimating jars.

 We traipsed through the woods collecting leaves, pinecones and horse chestnuts as we travelled.

-Once back home we laid all our ‘treasure’ out to dry and came back to them the next day.
+Once back home, we laid all our ‘treasures’ out to dry and returned to them the next day.

 autumn treasures - leaves, sticks and pinecones in a wooden box